How to Get a Home Inspector License in Missouri

 How Missouri Compares

-Missouri requires 0 hours of pre-license education for home inspectors.
+Missouri does not require any pre-license education hours.
 The average total cost in Missouri is around $2,000, compared to the national average of $3,088.
 Missouri's 0-year renewal cycle is shorter than the national average of 1.5 years.

 How Much Does a Home Inspector License Cost in Missouri?